BabaJaguska/FingerTapping/README.md

 Working on computer-aided differential diagnostics.

 TappingForceExamine is standalone and not really relevant at the moment.

-To run TappingML you must first have your data in the format output by TappingSaveReshappedData.
+So is dropout plot.

+1. Run TappingSaveReshappedData
+2. Run TappingML
+3. Run PredictTestDescriptive

+All of these scripts require some minor modification to run, particularly setting the working directory or choosing what samples to predict.